 So, just what is the fascination with toilet paper?
 Is wiping superior?

 Or have we all been conned by the manufacturers when there is simply a better way of doing things?

 How The Rest Of The World Gets Clean

-There are only two ways to clean your sensitive areas, and those are, wash or wipe.
+There are only two ways to clean your sensitive areas, and those are, to wash or wipe them.